← All Resources

 What's the median home price in Milpitas right now?

-$1.4M citywide as of the most recent Redfin data, though neighborhood medians range from roughly $1.0M on the North San Jose border to $2.85M in Vineyards-Avalon.
-Always price against neighborhood comps, not city-wide medians.
+$1,179,319 citywide as of June 2026 (Movoto), though neighborhood medians range from roughly $1.0M on the North San Jose border to $2.85M in Vineyards-Avalon.
+Always price against your micro-market, not the citywide number.

 How long does it take to sell a home in Milpitas?